AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 You then can launch instances in the VPC and access the instances by their private IP addresses.

+Reapt the above step for more VPC with encrypted tunnel creations.

 .. |image0| image:: media/image1.png